-- 1. Press the FILE key in the Main menu to create a new protocol.
-Refer to "Protocol". - 2.
+Press the FILE key in the Main menu to create a new protocol.
+Refer to "Protocol" on page 56.

 Select New and press the OK button.

 3. Select the Head / Plate row.
-The default wash head shown is according to Wash head configuration.
-Refer to "Head / Plate".
+Refer to "Head / Plate" on page 63.

-4. Select the wash head.
+4. Select the wash head and plate.

 If the selected wash head is different from the one that is set in the Settings menu, you must change the wash head in the Settings menu before starting the protocol.
-Refer to "Wash head configuration".
+Refer to "Wash head configuration" on page 84.

-Caution!
-If you edit an existing protocol and change the wash head, the wash head related step parameters of the protocol (e.g. the Wash step) are automatically reset to default values.
-Soak and Pause steps are not affected.
+Caution If you edit an existing protocol and change the wash head(s), the wash head related step parameters of the protocol (e.g. the Wash step) are automatically reset to default values.
+Soak and Pause steps are not affected. ▲

 5. Select Well.
 The Well type window opens.
-Refer to "Well".
+Refer to "Well" on page 64.